TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Object Placement Puzzles.md

 * *Constraint*: Each block must be a part of a domino, irrespective of region borders.
 * *Constraint*: No two dominoes may share an edge.
 They can touch diagonally.

+### Roma
+* *Goal*: Place arrows pointing in four orthogonal directions in each empty cell.
+* *Constraint*: Arrows cannot repeat in a region.
+* *Constraint*: Starting at any cell, going in the direction of the arrows, it is possible to reach the marked cell on the grid

 ### Shakashaka
 * *Goal*: Place triangles in some of the white cells.
 * *Constraint* The white parts of the grid (that do not have black triangles) must form rectangular regions.
 * *Constraint*: Black cells with a number must be orthogonally adjacent to the specified number of black triangles.

+### Sun and Moon
+* *Goal*: Place exactly one star and one stardust cloud in each row and column.
+* *Constraint*: Stars illuminates planets, represented as circles, but only on the side that faces the star.
+Illumination is orthogonal until blocked.
+* *Constraint*: Stardust clouds and Planets block starlight.

+### Tairupeinto
+* *Goal*: Shade some cells on the grid.
+* *Constraint*: Each region is either completely filled or completely empty.
+* *Constraint*: Numbers outside the grid indicate the number of shaded cells in that direction.

 ### Tents
 * *Goal*: Place tents in some of the remaining squares on the grid.